Recovery after training: The best supplements

 Not all supplements are equally effective when it comes to supporting recovery.
 The following supplements have proven particularly promising in scientific studies:

-MSM – relieves inflammation and supports joints
+MSM – Relieve inflammation and support joints

-Benefits for regeneration:
+Benefits for recovery:

 • Reduces muscle soreness (DOMS - Delayed Onset Muscle Soreness)

-• Accelerates recovery after intense training
+• Speeds up recovery after intense training

 Important ingredients: